Interconnectedness in the Global Financial Market: Static analysis of global interconnectedness

-An analysis of individual stocks differs from an analysis of stock indices.
+While we obtain qualitatively similar results from the stock versus the sector level, we can show that this not true if one reverts to stock market indices.
 We illustrate this by applying the same estimation methodology to stock market indices for the 15 countries.
 The weekly index returns are de-garched and p-values of the pair-wise estimated dependencies are presented in Table \ref{tab:indexcorr}.
-The results can be compared with the median of the p-values for the stock-wise analysis and the median when we hierarchically average within sectors and then overall sectors within a country.
+The results are compared with the median of the p-values for the stock-wise analysis and the median when we hierarchically average within sectors and then overall sectors within a country.
 While the indices are all highly dependent, the stock level shows lower median p-values, indicating pronounced heterogeneity in stock-to-stock dependencies, which are in no way captured by a market index analysis.
+This means that the findings about market comovement in studies of indices like \cite{hamao1990correlations} should be interpreted carefully, since they refer to one particular definition of the `market'.

-\section{Dynamic Analysis of Global Interconnectedness}
+\section{Dynamic analysis of global interconnectedness}

-During the eight years covered by the dataset, global economic and political events occurred that are likely to lead to significant fluctuations in comovement across markets.
-The 2007-09 financial crisis, the euro crisis, and Japan's 2011 tsunami are a few examples.
+During the eight years covered by the data set, global economic and political events occurred that are likely to lead to significant fluctuations in comovement across markets.
+The 2008 financial crisis, the euro crisis, and Japan's 2011 tsunami are a few examples.
 A dynamic analysis is also necessary to show changes in global financial integration.
 The data resolution can characterize stock market dependencies in the order of months.
-A perform a rolling window approach that uses 190 days of data in 13 time steps with a 95-day overlap.
+We perform a rolling window approach that uses 190 days of data in 13 time steps with a 95-day overlap.
 We apply the same methodology as before now to daily data with a timing corrections for the p-values as described in Section \ref{sec:time}.
 Additionally we will look at the development of some measures for the network structure.